-If you have a Garmin MeteorTM media player or a stereo equipped with FUSION-LinkTM connected to the NMEA 2000 network, you can control the stereo using the chartplotter.
+If you have a FUSION-LinkTM capable stereo connected to the NMEA 2000 network, you can control the stereo using the chartplotter.
 The chartplotter should automatically detect the media player when it is first connected.

 You can play media from sources connected to the media player and sources connected to the NMEA 2000 network.
-Your chartplotter and iPod $^{\circledR}$ can be connected using a Garmin Meteor.
+Your chartplotter and iPod® can be connected using a FUSION-Link capable stereo.